Undergraduate Course: The Emperor in the Late Roman World (ANHI10026)

 ||Students will receive written feedback on their coursework, and will have the opportunity to discuss that feedback further with the Course Organiser during their published office hours or by appointment.

 On completion of this course, the student will be able to:

-- demonstrate, in class discussion, coursework and examination as required, an understanding of the place of the emperors in the Roman empire of the late third to sixth centuries;
+- Demonstrate an understanding of the place of the emperors in the Roman empire of the late third to sixth centuries;

-- demonstrate, in class discussion, coursework and examination as required, an understanding of the changing perceptions of emperors in the period and the sources, literary and material, though which they are perceived;
+- Demonstrate an understanding of the changing perceptions of emperors in the period and the sources, literary and material, though which they are perceived;

-- demonstrate, in class discussion, coursework and examination as required, an understanding of the government of the late Roman state, the role of elites, and the effects of Christianisation;
+- Demonstrate an understanding of the government of the late Roman state, the role of elites, and the effects of Christianisation;

-- demonstrate, in class discussion, coursework and examination as required, an understanding of trends within modern historical writing on Late Antiquity;
+- Demonstrate an understanding of trends within modern historical writing on Late Antiquity;

-- demonstrate especially in their coursework essay bibliographical research skills for topics not taught directly.
+- Demonstrate bibliographical research skills for topics not taught directly.